ianderrington/genai/docs/Understanding/agents/systems.md

 ## Frameworks
 Frameworks for Agentic Systems require that there is communication with AI-agents with and without people in the loop, to produce consistent end-goals.
 They may often have papers associated with them, and it may sometimes be inseprable from the papers.

-???+ important "[ChatDev](https://github.com/OpenBMB/ChatDev) is a communicative agent approach allowing for development of solutions using ML models."
+???+ code "[ChatDev](https://github.com/OpenBMB/ChatDev) is a communicative agent approach allowing for development of solutions using ML models."
+    Works with Camel to create agentic systems and has some generally good results.
+It is certainly not full-fledged software but provides a solid framework for creating systems of agents to produce software-enabled products.